mlosurdo/matchcopy/README.md

 # MatchCopy

-Python script for copying/moving pattern-matched files in source directory to some target directory while maintaining the source directory's original tree structure.
+Python script for copying/moving pattern-matched files in source directory to some destination directory while maintaining the source directory's original tree structure.
 Can take in individual patterns at command line or via a .csv file.
 Additionally, will provide a receipt of "old" and "new" destinations for files as a .txt in same directory as script.

 ## Arguments